Revision for the VCE English Exams Year 12 for 2025

 3. Hand-write your notes, don’t type them, then you can practice writing as the Exam is 3 hours of writing so you need to build up your hand writing skills.

 5. Look at as many prompts for essays as possible.
-I suggest you look at resources such as Insight / VATE / NEAP for prompts on topics you have not written essays on before.
+I suggest you look at resources such as Insight / VATE / NEAP / ATAR for prompts on topics you have not written essays on before.

 6. Plan an essay topic – then walk away and come back later to hand-write the essay without looking at your plan.
 Make sure you stick to the 1-hour time limit.
 Put your mobile phone timer on and keep to the time.
 Then get your Plan out and see if you missed important issues in your essay.
 That means you need to learn those elements carefully (self-assessment).